 This course provides a fair-minded and thoughtful description of the way this American government deals with our expectations, the reasons that it works the way it does, and the challenge of governing America today.
 We will examine the Constitution, rights and liberties; participation in politics; elections, political parties, interest groups and the media; Congress, the presidency, and the courts; and the ways that government had addressed problems ranging from the financial crisis and unemployment to war and terrorism.
-This semester we will have plenty to discuss, including the 113th Congress, the start of President Obama's second term, struggles over spending, taxes, and the deficit, and the difficulties of keeping the nation prosperous and secure in a world that is always unpredictable and sometimes dangerous.
+This semester we will have plenty to talk about, including the 113th Congress, President Obama's second term, intense partisan battles between Democrats and Republicans, and political struggles over spending, taxes, the deficit, surveillance, immigration, health care, and the difficulties of keeping the nation prosperous and secure in a world that is always unpredictable and sometimes dangerous.

 Our Contract.
 By enrolling in this course, you and I have made a contract with each other. l'll work hard to be prepared, enthusiastic, fair and respectful of every student and their opinions.
 I'll be accessible and try my best to return graded materials after no more than a week.
 By enrolling in the class, you've agreed to (1) attend every class, (2) to participate by asking questions and joining in class discussions, and (3) reading the assigned material and completing written assignments on time.
 Of all the consumer purchases you make, don't let your University of Missouri education be the one expensive purchase where you expect less for your money.